 - Committed state: Is the state committed to the Git repository.

-- Current state: Is the state the cloud or Kubernetes resources are currently in.
+- Current state: Is the state the resources are currently in.

-Kubestack maintains committed and desired state.
+Kubestack syncs committed and desired state.
 Reconciliation of desired and current state is the responsibility of the cloud provider or the Kubernetes control plane.